hitokiri-mata/katacoda-courses/kubernetes-fundamentals/springboot-to-k8s/step6-push-container.md

 Build the container.
 The build command assumes there is a Dockerfile in the current directory.
+Notice that Gradle is run inside the building stage.

 `docker build -t $REGISTRY/hello .`{{execute}}

+Verify the container image has been produced.

+`docker images "*/hello"`{{execute}}

-Push this container to the private registry on Kubernetes that was established in step 3.
+Push this container image to the private registry on Kubernetes that was installed in step 2.

 `docker push $REGISTRY/hello`{{execute}}